-The first thing to do is determine whether you have moles and not some other varmint in your lawn and, if they are moles, how to find and mark Active mole tunnels.
+Next, determine whether you have moles and not some other type of varmint in your lawn.
+If they are moles, learn how to find and mark active mole tunnels.

 Once you confirm active moles in your yard, it’s time to take steps to remove them.